mmartin4972/data-buddy/docs/design_notebook.md

 - Archive ability to offload collected data onto external source
 - Can have different interface for different interprocess communication systems if you would like to speed up the database read and write time
 - Have a feature for importing different data categories?
+- You can have a personal database store and an impersonal big data store that can be housed in two different locations.
+Impersonal big data store may just be data which was scraped from a site that you got access too after getting through their login wall. e.g. personal would be your linked in friends, impersonal would be all linkedIn members from an organization you are a part of.
+Because you are part of this organization you can see all these members, but this information is not necessarily specific to you.

 ## Security Features:
 - plugins are only able to edit certain data segments